jcmcnch/GA03_GP13_515Y-926R_CMAP/README.md

 # Scripts needed to reproduce data processing steps for BioGEOTRACES GA03/GP13 amplicon sequences generated with 515Y/926R primers

+NB: Some data parsing using bash CLI tools such as `cut`, most should be standard for a \*nix distribution except for `sponge` which can be installed on Ubuntu-like systems with `sudo apt-get install moreutils`.

 General workflow:

 1. Denoised 16S and 18S separately according to the steps in `runscripts/00-denoising-workflow.sh`.